SichengHe/research_progress/progress.md

 * Issue with JAX/FD for the pfpu and pfpx step.
 Skipped this verification step as algorithm is working anyways.
 This step cannot be verified eitherways as mathematically, pfpx is different from dfdx.
 FD/CS/JAX will inevitably give us dfdu or dfdx, not pfpu and pfpx.
 RAD form did not work, maybe I made a mistake in understanding there.
 * Resolvent plot for \alpha and \omega: Laptop kept going out of memory for some reason.
 Will use the library PC for this today (07/31)

+*Plan for week:
+ * Finish vector optimization and then plot the optimization result.
+ * Try to finish the simulation and get \alpha, \omega plot.
+ * Push SVD paper final edits to repo.
+ * To incorporate the JAX inside RAD step for resolvent.

+## 2024
+### July 31 - Aug 07
+*** What is new**:
+ * Added new maths to resolvent code.
+Saw an issue with going from complex -> real.
+Will push the new math to repo.
+ * Finished the vector OPT.
+Working perfectly now.
+Only plot is pending.
+ * Fixed VS issues.
+I am now able to pull/push to repos and also successfully compile any latex document.
+*** Still pending / Roadblocks:
+   * Issues with simulation.
+Code keeps crashing when trying to run simulation.
+Found a work around and need to compute resolvent.
+   * SVD paper editing started on Sunday due to VS issues.
+All data has been transferred to local PC inside VS now.
+   * SVD paper reference.bib file was corrupted for some reason, had to manually fix every citation in 56 citations.
+Need some more time till Friday.